EXCLUSIVE-GM warns labor unrest making South Korea untenable

 ($1 = 1,103.6000 won)

-(Reporting by Ben Klayman in Detroit and Heekyong Yang in Seoul; Additional reporting by Joyce Lee; Editing by Stephen Coates)
+(Reporting by Ben Klayman in Detroit and Heekyong Yang in Seoul; Additional reporting by Joyce Lee; Editing by Stephen Coates, Robert Birsel)

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))